samlobe/HydroMap/README.md

 <img src="images/SARS2_before_vs_after.png" width="600" align="center" alt="Uncolored pdb input vs colored pdb output">

 This analysis takes <1.5 min of computation for a 100 residue protein, including ~45 seconds for a 500 ps MD simulation on a GPU (NVIDIA RTX 3090 Ti) and ~25 seconds to process each residue on 30 CPU processors (Intel CoreTM i9-14900K with 1 processor per solvated residue / custom group).
-The simulation can be extended to model how conformation changes affect hydrophobicity.

 ---